sam81/pychoacoustics/pychoacoustics/doc/engine.rst

 obtain “session summary” files.
 The "session summary" files contain summaries for an entire experimental session.
-In these files the results are averaged across different blocks that have exactly the same parameters.
+In these files the results are averaged across different blocks that have exactly the same stored parameters.

 In order to obtain the session summary files you need to use the appropriate functions that can be accessed